Loading news...

 The Pattern Is Not the Actor, It Is the Era

-Intelligence Become a Resource
+Intelligence Become a Resource to Be Mined

-What makes the situation unprecedented is that this particular resource is not an object in the world.
+What makes the situation unprecedented is that this particular deposit is not an object in the world.
 It is that through which we relate to the world.
-To capture intelligence is not merely to appropriate a raw material; it is to short-circuit the fundamental gesture by which a human subject experiences thinking, judging, and deciding.
+To capture intelligence is not merely to appropriate a raw material; it is to short-circuit the fundamental gesture by which a human subject experiences thinking, judging, deciding.
 And it is precisely this short-circuit that constitutes the philosophical novelty of the moment.

 Capture by Default

 Consider the strategic sequence being written.
 Google has confirmed it will merge its ChromeOS and Android systems, with the mobile OS emerging triumphant.
 Sameer Samat made it official at Qualcomm.
-Android will be the winner, and users will see the results in 2026.
+Android will be the winner and users will see the results in 2026.

 The Structural Lag of Regulators